Ridge-and-Valley Appalachians: Geology

-These curious formations are the remnants of an ancient fold-and-thrust belt, west of the mountain core that formed in the Alleghenian orogeny.
-Here, strata have been folded westward, and forced over massive thrust faults; there is little metamorphism, and no igneous intrusion.
+The Valley and Ridge Province was formed during the Alleghanian orogeny, a mountain-building event that occurred between 325 and 260 million years ago.
+The rocks in the region were subjected to immense pressure and heat, causing them to deform and fold.
+The softer parts of these rock units (chiefly shale and limestone) were eroded to form the valleys and the harder parts of the folds (quartzites) formed the mountain tops and ridges.
 The ridges represent the edges of the erosion-resistant strata, and the valleys portray the absence of the more erodible strata.
 Smaller streams have developed their valleys following the lines of the more easily eroded strata.

-But a few major rivers, such as the Delaware River, the Susquehanna River, the New River, and the Potomac River, are evidently older than the present mountains, having cut water gaps that are perpendicular to hard strata ridges.
-The evidence points to a wearing down of the entire region (the original mountains) to a low level with little relief, so that major rivers were flowing in unconsolidated sediments that were unaffected by the underlying rock structure.
-Then the region was uplifted slowly enough that the rivers were able to maintain their course, cutting through the ridges as they developed.
+A few major rivers, including the Delaware River, the Susquehanna River, the New River, and the Potomac River, are older than the present mountains, having cut water gaps that are perpendicular to hard strata ridges.
+The evidence points to a wearing down of the entire region to a low level with little relief, so that major rivers were flowing in unconsolidated sediments unaffected by the underlying rock structure.
+The region was then uplifted slowly enough so that the rivers could maintain their course, cutting through the ridges as they developed.

-Valleys may be synclinal valleys or anticlinal valleys.
+Valleys in the region are either synclinal or anticlinal.

-These mountains are at their highest development in central Pennsylvania, a phenomenon termed the Pennsylvania climax.
+These mountains are at their development in central Pennsylvania, a phenomenon termed the Pennsylvania climax.